top of page

 3. Listen and take direction well:

 Do your research on the characters that you are voicing for, but do not become attached to their characteristics.
 Things change and you have to learn to adapt to whichever direction the client or director wants to take the character.
-Be open to change and listen very closely to what the client or director wants from you.
+Be open to change and listen very closely to what the client or director wants from you. (a coach can help you practice taking direction well in a fast-paced environment)

-4. Understand the truth about rejection:
+4. Understand the truth about the audition process:

 5. Be okay with looking silly: